Dhinacodes/NIWE_Internship_Wind-Speed-Forecasting/README.md

 NIWE Internship Project
-Wind Speed Forecasting using CNN Model
+Wind Speed Forecasting using CNN Model:Building,Deploying and Automation

 This project focuses on building a wind speed forecasting system using a Convolutional Neural Network (CNN) model.
 It utilizes historical meteorological data from the Jafrabad coast (December 2018 - November 2019) to predict wind speeds accurately.